suthankumar/QuickMenu/README.md

 - **Homepage/Manage Menu page** - the restaurant can make a changes to the menu(they can change the price or the name of the meal and also they can add new meal if they wanted)

 ## My task
-Implemented all the Rules that you have mention including:
+Implemented all the Rules that it have mention including:
 - Each person must have at least two courses, one of which must be a main.
 - Each diner cannot have more than one of the same course.
 - There is only one piece of cheesecake left.